timarkh/tsakorpus/docs/src_convertors.md

 * ``parsed_wordlist_format`` -- the format of the annotated word list (currently, only the "xml_rnc" option is available, which means a list of XML-represented words in the format used in Russian National Corpus).

+* ``gramtags_exclude`` (optional) -- list of strings that determines which gramtags should be excluded from the analyses.
+Defaults to empty list.

 * ``speaker_meta_filename`` -- the name of the JSON file with metadata for individual speakers (for the ELAN convertor).
 The file should contain a dictionary where the keys are the codes of the speakers and the values are dictionaries with their metadata (fields and plain string/integer values).

 * ``languages`` -- an array with the names of the languages which exist in the corpus.